God is with you. He must be for you are the closest thing to an angel that I’ve ever met.

 2 years ago I watched “The Notebook” for the first time in my life.
-I wasn’t aware of the book with the same title and plot published in 1996.
-So I decided to do the opposite of normal and read the book after watching the movie.
+I wasn’t aware of the book with the same title and plot (published in 1996).
+And so I decided to do the opposite of ‘normal’ and read the book after watching the movie.
 I haven’t had any problems finding it in the iBookstore a couple of days ago.
-So I dove into the romantic world of the sunsets over the creek, never-ending love, challenges and tough life decisions to consider, poetry admiration and the ultimate soul of romance…
+So I dove into the romantic world of the sunsets over the creek, never-ending love, challenges and tough life decisions, poetry admiration and the ultimate soul of romance…

 The Notebook: The Book versus The Movie

 I finished the book yesterday and felt strongly compelled to watch the movie again the same day.
 I found it and pressed “play”.
-The movie is wonderful and in the end I don’t know any person who didn’t shed a tear!
+The movie is wonderful and in the end, I don’t know anyone who wouldn’t shed a tear!
 In my opinion, the movie is a great addendum to a well-written novel.
 One makes the other stronger.
-The book itself gives a deeper understanding of the characters, their feelings and emotions.
+The book itself gives a deeper understanding of the characters, their feelings, and emotions.
 It gives us a closer feel what they are going through where at the same time the movie gives us next to perfect setting to the whole picture.

 “The Notebook” Top 5 quotes

 Whenever I read a book I always underline something I find interesting and meaningful.
 I guess it is a good habit to keep.
 So here are my top 5 quotes from “The Notebook”.